Yuuji-95/Yuuji-95.github.io/index.md

     Lab 1 was one of my favorite labs because it kicked things off to a nice start in coding.
-It was a good way to start the lab class and a nice walkthrough which taught us what to expect and learn in class and how the partnering and the driver and navigator technique works.
+It was a good way to start the lab class and a nice walkthrough on how coding works.
+It also taught us what to expect and learn in class and how the partnering and the driver and navigator technique works.

 * Lab 8